VincentBounce/WindowsContextMenuTools/README.md

 - Applies on all external drives, displayed in both *File Explorer* left and right panes.

 - To use it, right click on your external drive ➜ *Overwrite deleted data*.
+When everything is done, you'll see 3 full lines of 100 points each one, like screenshot above.

 💿 To install this tool separately, just run `Wipe-free-space.reg`